markusthilo/FallbackImager/README.md

 ## Usage of the GUI

 ### Start
-On WIndows the executable *FallbackImager.exe* can be lauched by double clicking.
+On Windows the executable *FallbackImager.exe* can be lauched by double clicking.

 When used without admin privileges most features are not available.
 Launch from the terminal using
 ```